Terminal management via RS232 and API

 (tcg cli)

-Commands sent to the terminal are case-insensitive.
+Commands sent to the terminal are not case-sensitive.
 For example, you can enter the command as HELP, help, or Help.

 To view the list of commands, type HELP.